Durango Public Library

 A river of books flows through the stacks

-A 22,000 square foot addition will wrap the original building transforming it into a community center that includes a library, innovation center, events space, classrooms, and a children's museum.
-Floor plans show how a newspaper press becomes an innovation center, how packaging becomes the children's library, how the offices become the stacks for books, how the circular lobby becomes inspiration for the courtyard and how the children's museum will live on the second level.
-Now known as the LINC (Library INnovation Center) it is scheduled to open in 2023.
+A 22,000 square foot addition wraps the original building like a book jacket transforming it into a community center that includes a library, innovation center, events space with catering kitchen, makers space, arts & crafts room, video gaming room, AV room with recording studio, conference room, party room, and a children's museum with interactive playground.
+Floor plans show how a newspaper press becomes an innovation center, how packaging becomes the children's library, how the offices become the stacks for books, how the circular atrium of the Tribune becomes the inspiration for the courtyard, and how the children's museum will live on the second level.

 Design Threads